MicrosoftDocs/playfab-docs/playfab-docs/features/automation/csharp-cloudscript/index.md

 * You must have a [PlayFab account](https://developer.playfab.com/en-us/signup).
 * You must have the C# CloudScript feature enabled for your title.
 Please contact [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com) to request access while in Private Preview.
 * You will need access to the Beta PlayFab SDKs while this feature is in Private Preview.
 You can also request access to these SDKs via [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).
-* You must use C# Functions.
-At this time the PlayFab integraiton with Azure Functions only supports the C# language.
-So be sure to create all your Azure Functions with C#.
+* While we do support all languages that Azure Functions support, our documentation only focuses on C# at this time.
+* PlayFab Azure Functions use V2 of Azure Functions, so please be sure to use the V2 runtime.

 ### Getting Started
 There are two ways to get started with C# CloudScript using Azure Functions.
 The easiest and quickest way is to use Azure Functions right out of the box.
 To get started with Azure Functions with either Visual Studio Code or Visual Studio visit their [getting started guide](https://docs.microsoft.com/en-us/azure/azure-functions/) and return here once you are completely setup.